 Belief: SCSBA believes the South Carolina Freedom of Information Act (FOIA) should be amended to further protect from public disclosure private materials relating to an applicant for a public position.
 Rationale: Under the FOIA, information on the final three candidates for any public employment position must be disclosed to the public.
 SCSBA believes this provision is having detrimental effects on school districts seeking qualified candidates for positions ranging from superintendents to teachers.
 SCSBA believes that, although those choosing to devote themselves to public service enter a certain realm of openness, information on job applicants must be protected from disclosure.
 History: adopted 1998; revised 1999, 2002, 2003, 2009

-14. Full funding of education program mandates
+14. Full funding of education mandates (revised)

 Belief: SCSBA believes that the General Assembly must meet its commitment to fully fund state-mandated educational programs for public schools.
-SCSBA believes that the South Carolina Constitution should be amended to prohibit state mandates on local units of government unless they are that mandate is fully funded by the state.
+SCSBA believes that the South Carolina Constitution should be amended to prohibit state mandates on local units of government unless they are fully funded by the state.

 Rationale: While it is critical for the General Assembly to reform how South Carolina funds its public schools, of equal importance is for the state to fully fund the system it has in place.
 When state funds are not adequate to meet the true cost of a required program, the fiscal burden falls to local taxpayers to cover the deficit, or districts must sacrifice in other areas such as classroom size and personnel.
 For example, the Education Finance Act (EFA) was enacted in 1977.
 The heart of the EFA is the base student cost (BSC), a per-pupil amount set annually by the State Board of Economic Advisors as that necessary to fund the basic educational program.
-For 2014-2015, the BSC should be \$2,742 per child; the General Assembly is funding the BSC at \$2,120, which is \$622 below the statutorily required amount per student.
-To fully fund the EFA would require in excess of \$500million.
 For 2015-2016, the BSC is set at \$2,220, which is below the statutorily required amount of \$2,801.
+For 2016-2017, the BSC is set at \$2,350, which is below the statutorily required amount of \$2,933.
 While the EFA's base student cost is not the only state funding allocated to public schools, it provides the clearest example of legislators' failure to meet their commitment to K-12 public education.
-The issue of unfunded and underfunded mandates arises each legislative session as programs and directives are proposed at the state level with the knowledge that state funds are not available and that, in most instances, local taxpayers will feel the fiscal impact.
+The issue of unfunded and underfunded mandates arises each legislative session as programs and directives are proposed at the state level with the knowledge that state funds are not available and that in most instances local taxpayers will feel the fiscal impact.
 Cities and counties enjoy statutory protection from unfunded state mandates, with certain exceptions.
 While a statutory prohibition of unfunded mandates for school districts would be appropriate, such legislative enactments are often subject to political or other power shifts.
 A constitutional amendment, on the other hand, carries the weight of the state's electorate.
-History: adopted 2013; revised 2014
+History: adopted 2013; revised 2014, 2015, 2016